 Our business is not seasonal.
-However, the concentration of our business in equipment for military and industrial applications and our customer concentrations expose us to on-going associated risks including, without limitation, dependence on appropriations from the United States Government and the governments of foreign nations, program allocations, and the potential of governmental termination of orders for convenience.
+However, the concentration of our business in the rail industry, and in equipment for military and industrial applications and our customer concentrations expose us to on-going associated risks including, without limitation, dependence on appropriations from the United States Government and the governments of foreign nations, program allocations, the potential of governmental termination of orders for convenience, and the general strength of the industry sectors in which our customers transact business.

-Uncertainty in federal defense spending and the current decline in the rail industry continues to drive competition.
-Many of our competitors have been aggressively investing in upfront product design costs and lowering profit margins as a strategic means of maintaining existing business and enhancing market share at the expense of short term profit.
-This change in the market place has put pressure on the pricing of our current products and will result in lower margins on new business and some of our legacy business.
+Uncertainty in federal defense spending and the decline in procurement by the segment of the rail industry which has one of our long-term customers continue to drive competition.
+Many of our competitors have been aggressively investing in upfront product design costs and lowering profit margins as a strategic means of maintaining existing business and enhancing market share at the expense of lower short term profits.
+This has put pressure on the pricing of our current products and is expected to result in lower margins on new business and some of our legacy business.
 In order to compete effectively for new business, in some cases we invest in upfront design costs, thereby reducing initial profitability as a means of procuring new long-term programs.
-Accordingly, we have adjusted our pricing strategy in order to achieve a balance which enables us both to retain repeat programs while being more competitive in bidding on new programs.
-This trend will continue into fiscal 2017 and we continue to invest in new programs and aggressively quote long-term programs in an effort to grow the business.
+Accordingly, we adjust our pricing strategy in order to achieve a balance which enables us both to retain repeat programs while being more competitive in bidding on new programs.
+This trend of the past several years will continue into fiscal year 2018 as we continue to invest in new programs and aggressively quote long-term programs in an effort to diversify our business and address the downturn in procurement from one of our long-term significant customers.